 Which is why you should get your shot right now, at this very moment.
 Go ahead, we’ll wait.

 According to the Center For Disease Control And Prevention, flu season occurs between October and May and peaks between December and February.
 And while the flu season’s peak is well known, pharmacies seem to have not received the message.
-The likes of CVS and Walgreens (the two biggest pharmacies in the country) offer the “convenience” of such shots as early as August, along with incentives like a 20 percent off shopping pass.
+The likes of CVS and Walgreens (the two biggest pharmacies in the country) offer the “convenience” of such flu shots for kids and adults as early as August, along with incentives like a 20 percent off shopping pass.
 But why?
 What gives with the pushy purveyors of the flu shot?

 The simple fact is that the rise of retail medical clinics inside drug stores along with state laws allowing pharmacists to administer them have made flu shots more marketable year-round.
 You could argue that these pharmacies are using their power for good — getting a jump on the flu season by marketing the shots early.
 And some experts do agree that an early flu shot is better than no flu shot, especially when it comes to your kids.
 Though some studies suggest that flu vaccines lose their effectiveness over the course of a season, others show that you can be protected up to a year later if the strains don’t change.